-Tennessee Arts Commission
+Tennessee Arts Commission (TAC)

-01/22/18 11:59 PM CST
+01/22/19 11:59 PM CST

-Funds support arts-based after-school or summer camp programs designed specifically for children in grades preK-12 who are considered at-risk.
+Funds for At-Risk Youth grants support arts-based after-school or summer camp programs designed specifically for children in grades PK-12 who are considered at-risk.
 Projects must provide experiential arts activities in order to be funded.
-Verification that 51% or more of students participating are at-risk youth.
+Verification that 51% or more of students participating are at-risk youth must be provided.

 All Tennessee Arts Commission sponsored programs, services, and facilities are fully accessible to all Tennessee artists and citizens.
 Artists representing Tennessee’s diverse artistic and cultural heritage are urged to apply and participate in programs and activities.
 No person on the basis of race, color, national origin, disability, age, religion or sex shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs and employment provided by the Commission and its contracting agencies.

 - Professional artist fees